 When the nonprofit launched in January 2018, more than 300,000 Houston-area students attended public schools rated C, D or F by the Texas Education Agency (TEA).
 Good Reason Houston set an ambitious goal to change this reality by working with local education systems to ensure 60,000 more students learn in A and B rated public schools by the end of the 2025-26 school year.
 Meaningful progress toward this goal is underway.

-Through its partnership with Houston ISD, 50,000 more students in the region’s largest school district are now learning in an A or B rated public school based on 2024 ratings.
+Through its partnership with Houston ISD, 70,000 more students in the region’s largest school district are now learning in an A or B rated public school based on 2024 ratings.
 Beyond supporting the implementation and success of critical school turnaround initiatives, Good Reason Houston has also supported districts throughout the region on initiatives that improve school quality and student learning.
 This includes the adoption of high quality instructional materials and enhancing systems designed to support, evaluate and compensate effective teachers.

-Information on page is current as of March 26, 2025.
-Lifetime gift total of $22,340,438 may include other gifts not mentioned above.
+Information on page is current as of April 27, 2026.
+The life to date gifts and future commitments total of $23,025,438 may include other gifts not mentioned above.

 News & Press